OEM gym jumpsuits are difficult to manufacture because pattern engineering and fabric behavior must work together.

 |---|---|

-Many brands focus on fabric first and ignore pattern math.
+Most brands focus on fabric—but ignore pattern engineering.

-The best OEM factories develop pattern and fabric together, not separately.
+👉 The best OEM factories develop pattern + fabric together.

 | Factory | MOQ | Jumpsuit Expertise | Best For |